-COSTUMES: Boris is a birdman, with bright red feathers, wings, tail and small but impressive crest.
-Alphea changes costume to fit her mood, pulling on a Wagnerian breastplate, a Marie-Antoinette wig filled with hair curlers, an apron, a sword, etc. Later she has her own wings, tail and crest.
+COSTUMES: Boris is a red birdman with wings, tail & crest.
+Alphea changes costume to fit her mood, pulling on a Wagnerian breastplate, a Marie-Antoinette wig filled with hair curlers, an apron, a sword, etc. Later she has her own gold wings, tail and crest.

-PRODUCTION HISTORY: Currently in development through readings and feedback sessions with Paul Gordon, writer/composer of Broadway’s “Jane Eyre” and “Daddy LongLegs,” and his creative team.
+CURRENT PRODUCTION STATUS: Currently in development through NOMTI (New Opera & Musical Theater Initiative – Boston), readings and feedback sessions with Paul Gordon, writer/composer of Broadway’s “Jane Eyre” and “Daddy LongLegs,” and his creative team.

 Deborah Henson-Conant is a Grammy-nominated composer and performer whose work combines story and music.
 Her works range from one-woman operas and song cycles, to musical theater, suites and concertos.

 She’s premiered dozens of her own works for electric harp, voice and orchestra with both regional and national orchestras including Pittsburgh Symphony, Baltimore Symphony, Tacoma Symphony and Buffalo Philharmonic.
 She’s performed her original one- woman musicals at the Chicago Humanities Festival, Kennedy Center, Boston’s Lyric Stage and Central Square Theater.